-- 3. SUPE AND DISECTIVES: The Parties will each appoint personner to expore collaboration opportunities an propose specific objectives on what each party will pursue and how the collaborative efforts will be handled.
+- 3. SCOPE AND OBJECTIVES: The Parties will each appoint personnel to explore collaboration opportunities and propose specific objectives on what each party will pursue and how the collaborative efforts will be handled.
 The potential scope for partnering includes, but is not limited to: - a.
-Promotion opportunities at one another's annual meetings and symposia. - b.
-Adoption of a policy permitting one organization's members to join and participate in the technical or working groups of the other organization for a nominal annual fee, without requiring dual society-level membership; thereby facilitating opportunities for cross-talk among practitioners of the two organizatic This may circular preferential acress to the other organization's conducts or other IP. - c.
+Promotion opportunities at one another's annual meetings and symposia - b.
+Adoption of a policy permitting one organization's members to join and participate in the technical or working groups of the other organization for a nominal annual fiee, without requiring dual society-level membership; thereby facilitating opportunities for cross-talk among practitioners of the two organization.
+This may include preferential access to the other organization's products or other IP. - c.
 Facilitation of opportunities for joint collaborative publications, tutorials, presentations, and development/improvement of processes, methods, guidance and tools; plus co-marketing of any joint products, public relations and communications about the nature of the relationship, and sharing of initiatives or projects of potential interest to the Parties' members.

-As joint and collaborative opportunities and products win meet the necessary reviews or earn of the Partago prescribed by their respective policies.
+All joint and collaborative opportunities and products will meet the necessary reviews of each of the Parties as prescribed by their respective policies.
 The embodiment of the cooperative relationship will comprise the specific recommendations in Addendum A, which will be kept up to date as the partnership and its objectives evolve.

-4. OWNERSHIP: The Parties agree and acknowledge that NAFEMS is the exclusive owner of all rights, title and interest throughout the world to the name NAFEMS; and that INCOSE is the exclusive owner of all rights, title and interest throughout the world to the name NAFEMS; and that INCOSE is the exclusive owner of all rights, title and interest throughout the world to the name INCOSE including and without happing limited in its rights in a limited to the name INCOSE including and without happing limited in its rights in an interest throughout the world to the name INCOSE including and without happing limited in its rights.
+4. OWNERSHIP: The Parties agree and acknowledge that NAFEMS is the exclusive owner of all rights, title and interest throughout the world to the name NAFEMS; and that INCOSE is the exclusive owner of all rights, title and interest throughout the world to the name INCOSE: including, and without being limited to, all rights in the